-To coincide with the 80th birthday of Hosni Mubarak, the Egyptian president, Al Jazeera visited the country and in a special programme, A Nation in Waiting, found there is increasing discontent over his rule.
+To coincide with the 80th birthday of Hosni Mubarak, Al Jazeera visited Egypt, and in this special programme, A Nation in Waiting, found there is increasing discontent over his rule.

-As Hosni Mubarak, the Egyptian president, celebrates his 80th birthday the state-owned Akhbar al-Youm newspaper did not hide how it feels about the country’s leader.
+As Hosni Mubarak, the Egyptian president, celebrated his 80th birthday the state-owned Akhbar al-Youm newspaper did not hide how it feels about the country’s leader.

 "Why we love you chief" ran the paper's headline on Saturday over a picture of Mubarak under a blue sky.